ruslank1/ror-sample-code/README.md

 ChargifyEntity  - this is my personal example of concerns.
 On the project we used Chargify and some entities such as plans, transactions and subscriptions.
 They should be imported from chargify api.
 I used ChargifyEntity concern for flexible data update of these entities.

 clearbit_manager.rb - Module for better use API clearbit.com and gem 'clearbit'.

+Class HTMLToPDFGenerator converts html template to pdf file.
+Also adds QR code to the generated file

+Class AnonymousSurvey adds questions for current account upon adding new events and also sorts and displays answers